GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

 <br>

 ### Frequency by year
-The previous plot is an average of the entire data set from 1948-2017.
+The previous plot is an average of the data from 1948-2017.
 I am curious if the proportion of rainy days significantly vary across time.

 At first glance, the data looks [mean-reverting](https://mathworld.wolfram.com/ReversiontotheMean.html).
 There is a strong decline in rainy days starting in the mid 1970s that oscillates until the 1990s, but this is probably more random than any kind of trend.